Know The Contract

 Wages & Raises

-SIGNING BONUS: Anyone who worked as an academic student worker between fall 2017 and fall 2018 and was enrolled in the spring 2019 semester received a $300 bonus in February of 2019.
+SIGNING BONUS: Anyone who worked as an academic student worker between Fall 2023 and Spring 2024 received a $750 bonus in April of 2024.

 DateCAsTutorsRAsTAsTFs